 The BCLK is the clock that drives the CPU, and is fc or the clock is derived by dividing the main clock by 1, 2, 4, 8, or 16.
 The BCLK is derived by dividing the main clock by 8 after a reset.
+The BCLK signal can be output from BCLK pin by the BCLK output disable bit (bit 7 at address 000416) in the memory expansion and the microprocessor modes.

-The main clock division select bit 0 (bit 6 at address 000616) changes to "1" when shifting from highspeed/medium-speed to stop mode, shifting to low power dissipation mode and at reset.
-When shifting from high-speed/medium-speed mode to low-speed mode, the value before high-speed/medium-speed mode is retained.
+The main clock division select bit 0(bit 6 at address 000616) changes to "1" when shifting from highspeed/medium-speed to stop mode and at reset.
+When shifting from low-speed/low power dissipation mode to stop mode, the value before stop mode is retained.